madariss5/Blacksky-XMD/README.md

 # 𝔹𝕃𝔸ℂ𝕂𝕊𝕂𝕐-𝕄𝔻
 A WhatsApp Multi-Device bot using Node.js and Baileys library.

+## 🚀 Quick Start (Replit)
+1. Click "Fork" or "Use Template" to create your own copy
+2. The bot will automatically start and show both connection options:
+   - Scan QR Code (Default)
+   - Use Pairing Code (Optional)
+3. Choose your preferred connection method:
+   - QR Code: Scan with WhatsApp (Linked Devices > Link a Device)
+   - Pairing Code: Enter the code shown in WhatsApp
+4. Bot is ready to use!
+Try `!menu` to see available commands

+## ⚙️ Optional Configuration
+Want to customize the bot?
+Add these in your Replit Secrets:
+- `OWNER_NAME`: Your name (default: "Bot Owner")
+- `OWNER_NUMBER`: Your WhatsApp number (format: number@s.whatsapp.net)
+- `BOT_NUMBER`: Bot's phone number for pairing code (no '+' or spaces)
+- `USE_PAIRING`: Set to "true" to enable pairing code (default: false)

 ## Features
 - 🚀 Multi-Device Support
 - 👥 Group Management